Mr Claus, it’s time to phase out coal.

 Therefore, until Santa completes his rapid transition away from coal, we will need to try and remove the CO2 that will be generated by burning 20,000 tonnes of coal (assuming that all the kids on the naughty list will burn their coal in a fit of rage, sparked by receiving no presents).
 Burning one tonne of coal will on average produce 2.4 tonnes of CO22.
 So, Santa’s carbon footprint from coal alone this year will be 48,000 tCO2.
 For the purposes of this analysis, we have not included the emissions from the manufacture of presents, nor have we included the methane that will be released from Dasher, Dancer, Rudolph et al.

 How could we get rid of 48,000 tCO2?
 Well, at Seafields we aim to grow Sargassum seaweed, and lots of it.
 This is because Sargassum removes CO2 from the ocean water surrounding it, in turn drawing CO2 down from the air above it.
-If we can then use the seaweed for long lasting products or bale it and permanently sink it to the ocean floor, then we can successfully remove CO2 from the atmosphere.
+If we can then use the seaweed for long lasting products or turn it into biochar to be used as a construction material additive, then we can successfully remove CO2 from the atmosphere.

 So, back to Santa’s 48,000 tCO2.
 How big does our Sargassum aquafarm need to be in order to remove that amount of CO2 in a year?
 To remove Santa’s 48,000 tCO2, we would need to grow Sargassum over an area of about 3.5 km2 of ocean, the size of 490 soccer fields.
 That sounds like a lot, Santa is after all a big emitter, but it is small compared to the 43.2 km2 of land that would be needed to sequester this CO2 using trees.